google/forcefield/faq/index.md

 ###### Connect to an external service

 Some functionality that Forcefield needs isn't currently available through the Apps Script APIs, so Forcefield also uses the [Gmail API](https://developers.google.com/gmail/api/) directly.
 It does this by connecting to the public endpoints just like a generic web service, which is what prompts this warning.
-(The Gmail API is relatively new, as it was announced at Google I/O 2014; if it gets included in Apps Script, then this permission will no longer be necessary.)